Skip to content

 # No server will be defined at this step

-• Once all is ready lets check is the controller can connect to the servers with the using ping
+• Once all is ready, let’s check if the controller can connect to the servers using ping

 # Ping the servers and check that they are "alive"